pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ---
 layout: post
-title: "A Full Guide to Data Science Projects using Basketball [Part 1]"
+title: "A Full Guide to Data Science Projects using Basketball"
-subtitle: Project Setup and Data Acquisition
+subtitle: "Part 1 - Project Setup and Data Acquisition"
 tags:  [Python, data science, pandas, API]
-thumbnail-img: /assets/img/avatar-icon.png
+thumbnail-img: /assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa.jpg
-share-title: "A Full Guide to Data Science Projects using Basketball [Part 1]: Project Setup and Data Acquisition"
+share-title: "A Full Guide to Data Science Projects using Basketball: Part 1 - Project Setup and Data Acquisition"
 share-description: Interested in starting a new data science project?
 Learn the initial steps to start your project and acquire your datasets in this comprehensive guide that is perfect for beginner data scientists and Python enthusiasts.
+share-img: /assets/img/posts/2024-04-11-basketball-data-acquisition/acquisition-social.png
 readtime: true
 gh-repo: pineconedata/pineconedata.github.io
 gh-badge: [star, fork, follow]